Why Summer Feels Different When You're Neurodivergent

 This Isn't Failure.
 It's Protection.

-From a trauma-informed perspective, these behaviours are not random.
-They are responses.
-They are strategies.
-They are ways your mind and body have learned to cope when something feels unsafe.
+From a trauma-informed perspective, these behaviours aren’t random.
+They’re responses.
+They’re strategies.
+They’re ways your mind and body have learned to cope when something feels unsafe.

 So if this pressure is showing up for you, please be careful and kind to yourself.